Skip to main content

 3. If you have enabled a security policy for your project, select Policy vscode-policy-shield-icon.png to select a different policy.
 If the policy is disabled, select Policy to open the policy settings.

-4. Optionally, to only show specific vulnerabilities in the list, select Filters ide-filter-icon.png to filter the vulnerabilities.
+4. Optionally, to only list libraries with vulnerabilities of specific severities, select Filters ide-filter-icon.png to filter the vulnerabilities.

 5. Expand a library to view the detected vulnerabilities.